When does each sport begin?

 Spring Sports– Mid-March- Practice and Game times vary by sport

 Each team will determine practice times based upon coaches’ availability and facility availability.
-Please call the coach for more information regarding start dates, practice and game times, etc. See the Coaching Directory for all Pioneer contact information.
+Please call or email the coach for more information regarding start dates, practice and game times, etc. See the Head Coach Directory for contact information.

-What if my family is on vacation when sports start?
+What if my family is on vacation when a sport starts?

 A note to the coach ahead of time will help create a line of communication.
 Make sure you know in advance what the impact will be for not being present at pre-season practices.
 Make sure you get the coaches’ response in writing so that everyone understands the situation.